User Research & Design of Synchronous Game App

 I addressed the issues I found in user testing in my next iteration of the screens.
 I created this prototype:

-I could have left the prototype there, but I decided to do another round to see if my iterations successfully addressed several key areas.
-I again performed task-based usability testing with 5 new remote testing participants, sourced from my original interviews.
+I decided to do another round to see if my iterations successfully addressed several key areas.
+I again performed task-based usability testing with five new remote testing participants, sourced from my original interviews.

 “You’re sharing an experience.
 You’re sharing an adventure.
 You can talk together.
 I really think this could be a loneliness buster.
 I think it’s great.”